The Combat (1926 film)

 The Combat is a 1926 American silent Western film directed by Lynn Reynolds and starring House Peters, Wanda Hawley, and Walter McGrail.
+A print of The Combat exists in the UCLA Film & Television Archive.

 Plot

 As described in a film magazine review, two-fisted lumberjack Blaze Burke is made boss of Jerry Flint's logging camp and proceeds to eliminate an opposition gang of huskies led by Red McLaughlin.
 Double-crossed by Milton Symmons, he takes the latter's prospective bride Alice Childers to a lonely cabin.
 Trailed by McLaughlin, they fight with McLaughlin falling over a cliff to his death.
 Blaze restores Alice to Milton.
 Subsequently, he saves Alice from a forest fire but Milton perishes in it.
 In the end, Blaze wins the affections of Alice.